andre-the-giant/astroblog/src/pages/posts/architecture-patterns-for-non-ingineers.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-title: "Architecture patterns for non-engineers"
+title: "Software architecture patterns for non-engineers"
 pubDate: 2025-05-28
 description: "A non-technical guide to common software architecture styles: monoliths, microservices, serverless and more—and why these choices matter for teams and products."
 image: